 Lucy Engert-Chambry joined our team as the Care coordinator in July of 2022.
 Lucy is a registered nurse and has a well-rounded diverse nursing background.
 She worked in acute care for 18+ years, dabbling in a little bit of everything during that time, including hospice and nursing education.
 She then transitioned into a specialty, worked in oncology for several years, and fell in love with end-of-life nursing and hospice.
 She settled into hospice full-time in 2012, not long after losing her mom to pancreatic cancer.
 She is outgoing and energetic and loves sharing her personal and professional experiences.
 She truly has a heart for hospice.
 Lucy is married with three children and resides in Bergen.

-Peggy Hurst joined our per diem team in February, 2018 after being a volunteer with us for over 7 years.
+Peggy Hurst joined our per diem team in February 2018 after volunteering with us for over seven years.
 She is retired from Unity Hospital after working many years in Critical Care/ ICU.
 Peggy enjoys her interactions with our residents and uses her time with our volunteers to provide guidance and support.

 Community Education Opportunities

 Aurora House is proud to offer a welcoming learning environment for students from Roberts Wesleyan College, St. John Fisher, Genesee Community College, The Harley School, and many other local High Schools.
 Individuals with life challenges are welcome, working on projects that fit their skill set and comfort level.